 And in the event, the condition of the rivers hadn’t even been our problem.
-Our problem was the perfect storm of the footbridge being effectively not there.
+Our problem was the perfect storm of the footbridge having been washed away.
 In the final analysis, it was a good thing that it hadn’t, because if we had made it to the end of that day we might well have been tempted to go on with our intended route into Glenn Affric.

 The path we were on was not on the map so we were not entirely sure where it was going to take us.
 Initially it wound its way down the hillside past huge scoops of peat and soil planted up with mixed conifer and deciduous trees,

 then down to a rarely-used but still faintly visible track up through mixed regen which was on the map and led to the few tiny hamlets on the south shore of Loch Garry.

 Instead of the very purposeful problem-solving walking we had done in the second half of Monday, we were now noticing more and more what was around us.
 Down by the bridge of a hydro-dam a prehistoric forest in miniature was created by branched horsetails and tiny conifer saplings.

 On the regen path we came across the Russian invader the Pine-tree lappet moth, the caterpillars of which (and the heather was infested with them up on the hillside) are devastating pine forests in Scotland.